 There is one point where you may not want to be in a growth fund if you are 18, and that is if you want to use your KiwiSaver for a house deposit in 10 years or so.
 Then you may want to be in a conservative fund over a growth fund.

 On the flip side, let’s say that you are nearing retirement, would the default conservative fund be the best for them?
-No not really if you are nearing or have retired, you can probably expect to have another 20 to 30 years to invest.
+If you are nearing or have retired, you can probably expect to have another 20 to 30 years to invest.
 And the default fund may not be the best fund to keep growing your money through retirement.

 Along with your age, this data could better align a provider’s scheme with your savings goals.
 One of the biggest issues with KiwiSaver is that once enrolled many people just sick with KiwiSaver.